Hugh Beaumont

-Eugene Hugh Beaumont (1909 or 1910 – May 14, 1982) was an American actor.
-He was best known for his portrayal of Ward Cleaver on the television series Leave It to Beaver, originally broadcast from 1957 to 1963; and as private detective Michael Shayne in a series of low-budget crime films in 1946 and 1947.
+Eugene Hugh Beaumont (February 16, 1909 – May 14, 1982) was an American actor.
+He was best known for his portrayal of Ward Cleaver on the television series Leave It to Beaver, originally broadcast from 1957 to 1963, and as private detective Michael Shayne in a series of low-budget crime films in 1946 and 1947.

 Early life

-Beaumont was born in Lawrence, Kansas, to Ethel Adaline Whitney and Edward H. Beaumont, a traveling salesman whose profession kept the family on the move.
-After graduating from the Baylor School in Chattanooga, Tennessee in the class of 1930, he attended the University of Chattanooga, where he played football.
-He later studied at the University of Southern California and graduated with a master of theology in 1946.
+Beaumont was born in Eudora, Kansas, to Ethel Adaline Whitney and Edward H. Beaumont, a traveling salesman whose profession kept the family on the move.
+After graduating from the Baylor School in Chattanooga, Tennessee, in the class of 1930, he attended the University of Chattanooga, where he played football.
+He later studied at the University of Southern California and graduated with a master's degree in theology in 1946.

 Career

 Beaumont began his career in show business in 1931 by performing in theaters, nightclubs, and radio.
 He began acting in motion pictures in 1940, appearing in over three dozen films.
 Many of those roles were bit parts and minor roles and were not credited.
 He often worked with actor William Bendix; they had prominent roles in the 1946 film noir The Blue Dahlia, playing the friends of star Alan Ladd's character.
 In 1946–1947, Beaumont starred in five films as private detective Michael Shayne, assuming the role from Lloyd Nolan.
-In 1950, he also narrated the short film A Date with Your Family.
+In 1950, he narrated the short film A Date with Your Family.
+He also starred in The Mole People in 1956.

 In the early 1950s, Beaumont secured television work, often with guest roles on series such as Adventures of Superman, City Detective, Crossroads, Fireside Theatre, Ford Theatre, The Lone Ranger, Medic, The Millionaire, and Schlitz Playhouse of Stars.
 From 1951 to 1953, he narrated the Reed Hadley series Racket Squad, based on the cases of fictional detective Captain John Braddock in San Francisco.
 In 1954 and 1955, Beaumont appeared in The Public Defender, Hadley's second series, appearing in three episodes as Ed McGrath.
 That year, he guest-starred in the Lassie episode "The Well", one of two episodes filmed as pilots for the series.
 He also portrayed a sympathetic characterization of the Western bandit Jesse James on the series Tales of Wells Fargo.